amcginlay/k8s-primer/content/025_config_as_code/_index.md

 Because the pod's container was not restarted it is still running with the old value.
 {{% /notice %}}

-As shown previously, it is possible to force a restart by killing PID 1 from inside the pod.

 {{< step >}}Restart your pod.{{< /step >}}

 ```bash